CINCH Ranch Sorting National Championships

 Official Contest Rules

-The points system through the year will be identical to the current Cinch RSNC World Finals point’s race with the addition of a #1 state points race.
-First place contestants will earn ½ point for 3-4 teams, 1 point for 5-9 teams, 2 points for 10-14 teams, 3 points for 15-19 teams, 4 for 20-24, 5 for 25-29, 6 for 30-34, 7 for 35-39, 8 for 40-44, 9 for 45 and over up to 100 teams.
+The points system through the year will be identical to the current Cinch RSNC World Finals point’s race.
+First place contestants will earn ½ point for 3-4 teams, 1 point for 5-9 teams and 2nd place will receive .5 points, 2 points for first place with 10-14 teams, 3 points for first place with 15-19 teams, 4 points for first place with 20-24, 5 for 25-29, 6 for 30-34, 7 for 35-39, 8 for 40-44, 9 for 45 and over up to 100 teams.
 If more than 100 teams in a class then the points will be doubled.
 These accumulated points will determine the contestant’s placing in the Top 20 of each division for their state.
 Only top 20 contestants that have competed in a minimum of 4 shows prior to the State Finals in that state’s point race are eligible for prizes and the winners will be determined by total points won throughout the year and at the State Finals for each of the following categories: Beginner/Rookie, Novice, Amateur, Open, Masters and Youth.

 All Cinch RSNC, State & County Fairs, plus the following events (Congress Super Sort, and Cheyenne Frontier Days) will be awarded double points and participation credit.
 In addition, all shows except the Regionals with 1,000 teams or more will be awarded double points and participation credit for show count to attend State or World Finals.
 Additionally, if a state or county fair is scheduled as a 2, or more, day event, it will not count for more than double participation.